Work with pipe query syntax

 You can filter with a WHERE pipe operator:

--- Filter items with no sales
+-- Filter items with no sales.

-FROM mydataset.produce
+FROM Produce

 |> WHERE sales > 0;